-The Cake Decorator Marketable Skills Achievement Award prepares the student with the knowledge and technical skills required for employment in bake shops of restaurants, bakeries, hotels, hospitals, country clubs, and large scale baking operations.
-The hands-on instruction is taught in state-of-the-art pastry kitchens using the latest technology and techniques to prepare the student for an exciting career in the food industry.
+The Cake Decorator Marketable Skills Achievement Award (MSA) prepares students with the knowledge and technical skills required for employment in bake shops of restaurants bakeries, hotels, hospitals, country clubs, and large scale baking operations.
+The hands-on instruction is taught in state-of-the-art pastry kitchens using the latest technology and techniques to prepare students for an exciting career in the food industry.

 First Sen nester Credits

-CHEF 1305 Sanitation and Safety
+CHEF 1305 Sanitation and Safet Λ 3

-PSTR 1301 Fundamentals of Baking
+PSTR 1301 Fundamentals of Bal king 3

-Pies, Tarts, Teacakes and Cookies
+and Cookies

-• Wedding Cakes
+PSTR.
+2350 Wedding Cakes 3

-Semester Total 12
+4 Semester Total 12

 Program Total 12